// The end of software training

 No implementation.
 No power user to lose.

 Field-service software is supposed to take months to roll out and one key person to run.
 FieldTracer takes neither.
-Anyone on your team just tells it what they need — in plain English — so when people come and go, your operation never skips a beat.
+Anyone on your team just tells it what they need, the way they’d tell a coworker — so when people come and go, your operation never skips a beat.

 Two things break every field-service software rollout.